 CACEIS Belgium N.V., Havenstraat 86C Bus 320, 1000 Brussels, is appointed as financial services provider in Belgium.
-The most recent periodic reports, the prospectus and the Key Information Document and other information about the Fund are available free from charge at the financial services provider in English.
+The most recent periodic reports, the Prospectus and the Key Information Document and other information about the Fund are available from them in English.